UMN-CMS/HiggsAnalysis-CombinedLimit/README.md

 ```

 where we specify the `--bkgonlyfit` to match with how `draw_hist_and_pull_plot.C` was run and then the `--twosigfit` requests that both signal shapes be plotted as well.
 Along with the `--twosigfit` option, one needs to specify the masses and model corresponding to the two signals.
 In this case they are both RPV and the masses 450 and 850 are provided.
+Conversely, if we do not specify `--bkgonlyfit` then the fitted signal component replaces the mass1/model1 signal shape.